The Queenan Law Firm

 In movies, whiplash is often portrayed in a nearly comic fashion.
 They show people wearing thick neck braces and wincing in pain, and they treat it as though it is a relatively simple injury.
 Unfortunately, in the real world, whiplash injuries can cause intense pain.
-Not only can whiplash cause you pain immediately after an injury, but it can cause chronic symptoms that may stay with you, to some extent, for the rest of your life.
+Our Dallas personal injury attorneys discuss how whiplash can not only cause you pain immediately after an injury, but it can cause chronic symptoms that may stay with you, to some extent, for the rest of your life.

 What is Whiplash?

 Whiplash is a neck injury that occurs when your head is quickly thrown backward, and “whipped” forward again.
 There are actually a few different disorders for which we use the name “whiplash;” it is not the actual medical term for the disorder.

 Cervical acceleration-deceleration (CAD) is the technical name for this sudden, whipping direction change that the neck goes through to cause whiplash.
 The more proper name for the actual diagnosis is “whiplash associated disorders” or WAD.
 The actual process of what happens in your neck is not actually clear to physicians.
 There are numerous ligaments and muscles that run through your neck, not to mention your spinal cord and the actual vertebrae of your spine.
 It may be that certain parts of your neck retract too hard and quickly when your head is sent backward so quickly that the injury occurs when your neck tries to straighten out again.
 What is clear, though, is that whiplash usually results from a stretching or tearing of one of the main ligaments in your neck.